Online Bachelor of Science in Integrated Health Care Studies

 - One course in biological or natural sciences

-- One course in psychology, sociology, or social work 5.
+- One course in psychology, sociology, social work, or social sciences

-- At least 9 semester hours in additional courses with a health or medical focus including: First Aid and CPR/AED, Medical Terminology, and courses with the Ohio University prefixes BIOS (Biological Sciences), HTCH (Health Technology), MAT (Medical Technology), HST (Human Services Technology) or HLTH (Health).
+- At least 9 semester hours in additional courses with a health or medical focus such as: First Aid and CPR/AED, Medical Terminology, and courses with the Ohio University prefixes BIOS (Biological Sciences), HTCH (Health Technology), MAT (Medical Assisting Technology), HST (Human Services Technology) or HLTH (Health).
 Others will be considered to meet this requirement depending on their relevancy.